PlayerProgramming/PlayerProgramming/README.md

 Planning to learn Flutter soon.

-I have no time to die, only programming. ( I don't need work life balance. only love to work. )
+I have no time to die, only programming.

 I lack in designing, but good at programming.